How to Guide on Succession Planting To Maximize Your Harvest

 As soon as plants — such as lettuce, spinach and peas — have passed their prime, pull them out and replant.

-Consider using companion planting to maximize your yields.
+Consider using companion planting to maximize your yields as well.
 Some crops, such as beans and corn, grow well together and can help to improve soil fertility and control pests.

 Make sure to keep track of your planting schedule and take notes on how each crop performs.
 This will help you to fine-tune your succession planting plan over time and optimize your yields.
 You should plan to be planting every 2-3 weeks.